tysonpaul89/django-admin-session/README.md

 # Django Admin Tutorial

+Working code of this is present in this repo [https://github.com/tysonpaul89/django-admin-session](https://github.com/tysonpaul89/django-admin-session)

 ## Installation and Project Setup

 Before we start installing django framework, we need to setup a virtual environment.